tdenis29/Lab1Again/Lab1Again.md

 So, we are in 2NF above because we dont have any partial dependencies.
 TrainingID depends on StaffID of the specific staff taking that training, completion date depends on the if the staffID completed that training.
 However Cost depends on the trainingID but that is a transitive dependency.
 Same goes for StaffTypeID and StaffTypeDescription I think those are transitive dpendencies as well.

-StaffID(PK),TrainingStatusID(FK), TrainingID, TrainingDescription, CompletionDate,Cost
+StaffID(PK FK),TrainingStatusID(FK), TrainingID, TrainingDescription, CompletionDate,Cost

-StaffID(FK PK), Staff F.Name, Staff L.Name, StaffTypeID, StaffTypeDescription, Wage
+StaffID(PK), Staff F.Name, Staff L.Name, StaffTypeID, StaffTypeDescription, Wage

 TrainingStatusID(PK), TrainingStatusDescription